Crazycech/html5-css3-starting-template/README.md

 - web structure

 ####In file scripts.js I prepared for you:
-- basic samles of plugin uses
+- basic samles of plugin usages
 - basic functions

 Thank you for viewing or using.